beajones/news-overview/README.md

-Web app drawing from NewsAPI to compile trending reviews from select entertainment and technology news sites.
+Web app drawing from NewsAPI to aggregate trending news data.